avinetworks/terraform-provider-avi/website/docs/d/avi_virtualservice.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `active_standby_se_tag` - This configuration only applies if the virtualservice is in legacy active standby ha mode and load distribution among active standby is enabled.
+* `advertise_down_vs` - Keep advertising virtual service via bgp even if it is marked down by health monitor.
 * `allow_invalid_client_cert` - Process request even if invalid client certificate is presented.
 * `analytics_policy` - Determines analytics settings for the application.
 * `analytics_profile_ref` - Specifies settings related to analytics.